 There is limited parking available on the site, mainly for people with a blue badge or older people, but there is plenty of parking on the streets nearby.

-(Note if you visit us on a weekday there are certain hours when only holders or residents permits are allowed to park, 9am to 10am and 3pm to 4pm as at May 2014, but check the signs for latest before you park!)
+(Note if you visit us on a weekday there are certain hours when only holders or residents permits are allowed to park, 9am to 10am and 3pm to 4pm, but check the signs for latest before you park!)

 You can expect a warm welcome, great worship, a bible based talk and a group of friendly people gathering to learn more about God.